 Dr. Harper, Dr. Hennessy or Dr. Nutter will perform a thorough exam, which may include x-rays and other diagnostics.
 Once they identify the underlying cause of your TMJ pain, they’ll develop a strategy for treating and managing your TMD.
 We always treat conservatively and try a range of reversible treatments before considering anything permanent or invasive.

 - Homecare (i.e., temporarily changing to a soft food diet, applying ice and/or moist heat, and doing gentle stretching exercises)

 - Medication, including non-steroidal anti-inflammatory medications or muscle relaxants

 - A custom nightguard if TMJ pain is due to clenching and grinding teeth; The device decreases the force exerted on the teeth and your jaw joint and allows the muscles to relax

-In severe cases of TMD, if conservative options don’t work, Dr. Harper and Dr. Hennessy may recommend more complex treatments, such as:
+In severe cases of TMD, if conservative options don’t work, Dr. Harper, Dr. Hennessy and Dr. Nutter may recommend more complex treatments, such as:

 - Minor procedures inside of the joint like cortisone injections or lavage (flushing of the joint)

 - Dental restorations like bridgework